SethCram/book-club/README.md

     2. Generate a new .pem key pair for SSH
     3. Allow SSH, HTTPS, and HTTP traffic from anywhere on the internet
     4. Set the storage to 20GB (arbitrarily)
+2. On AWS, navigate "Network & Security" > "Elastic IPs" > "Allocate Elastic IP address" > "Allocate" > Select the IP > "Associate Elastic IP address" > Choose the instance we're running on > "Associate"
+  1. If an elastic public IP isn't created and associated with the instance, when the instance is stopped and started back up again, the public IP address will change
-2. Wait for the Instance State to read "Running"
+3. Wait for the Instance State to read "Running"
-3. Go into the instance > Connect > EC2 Instance Connect > Connect
+4. Go into the instance > Connect > EC2 Instance Connect > Connect
     1. If this doesn't work, go into the SSH client tab and follow the below steps, otherwise continue to step 4
     2. Then copy & paste the last part of the "Example:" into Putty as the Session
     3. Open up PuttyGen, "Load" the .pem key, and "Save private key" as .ppk
     4. In Putty, Connection > SSH > Auth > Credentials > and choose "Private key file for authentication" as the .ppk we just generated
     5. When prompted, choose to Accept
-4. Install setup application software Node.js v16 & npm and server software nginx & pm2
+5. Install setup application software Node.js v16 & npm and server software nginx & pm2
     ```sh
     curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -
     sudo apt-get install -y nodejs